WPManageNinja/wpsocialninja-docs/guide/social-reviews/fluent-forms-review.md

 ### Add New WP Social Ninja Integration Feed

-After you select the WP Social Ninja integration, a configuration panel will appear.&nbsp;
+After you select the WP Social Ninja integration, a configuration panel will appear.

-In this step, you must** map** your form's input fields to the corresponding fields that WP Social Ninja uses to display reviews.
+In this step, you must **map** your form's input fields to the corresponding fields that WP Social Ninja uses to display reviews.
 This tells the plugin which form entry corresponds to the reviewer's name, rating, comment, and so on.

 Here is a breakdown of the fields you need to configure: